hosua/hoswoo-configs/README.md

+## Disclaimer

 These configs are not intended for other people to use, however I don't mind if you do.
 Just note that I probably won't be keeping the best documentation on everything I am doing.

 The necessary packges that I list is not a comprehensive list.
 I forget many of the packages I've installed while setting things up so there will definitely be missing packages.

+## Keybinds

-Also, keybindings are located in the [dwm-hoswoo folder](https://github.com/hosua/hoswoo-configs/tree/main/dwm-hoswoo).
+Keybindings are located in the [dwm-hoswoo folder](https://github.com/hosua/hoswoo-configs/tree/main/dwm-hoswoo).
 I do not change them often so they will be up to date.

+## Initial setup
 ```
 Put .xinitrc in ~/
 Put .tmux.conf in ~/